ELIZABETH CARABABAS

 ︎︎︎Ten Thousand Things by Edmund de Waal

-Selected Clients range from Architectural Digest to Domino Magazine, Vogue, VSCO and LVMH to top interior design firms and galleries; The Future Perfect, Commune, Carpenters Workshop Gallery, Klein Agency and Jake Arnold.
+Selected Clients range from Architectural Digest to Domino Magazine, Soho House, Vogue, VSCO and LVMH, has photographed Instagram and Nike Headquarters, and frequently works with top interior design firms, furniture makers and galleries; The Future Perfect, Commune, Carpenters Workshop Gallery, Kalon Studios, Klein Agency, Fyrn, Francis Fallery and Jake Arnold.

 Modular Mind / Ten Thousand Things by Edmund de Waal